 You can sign up with a team that has already formed, but you can also come solo and join a team while you’re here.
 We’ll have a team-building session for anyone who hasn’t yet found a team.
 We also ask people who have formed their teams beforehand to consider adding a first-time jammer to the mix.
 If you have a team but are missing someone with a particular skill set, don’t worry, you will meet that person at the jam!

 There is no required number, but we suggest you stick to 2 or 4.
 Anything above 4 or 5 per team is not recommended as it can get a little chaotic.
 You can also make a game by yourself, if you’re up to the challenge!
 Join the GAMERella workshops to broaden your skill set.

-The guidelines for most game jams are as follows: if the theme is not secret (will be announced mid October), you may begin thinking of how you would like to approach making your game and find yourself a team.
+The guidelines for most game jams are as follows: if the theme is not secret (will be announced a couple of weeks before the jam), you may begin thinking of how you would like to approach making your game and find yourself a team.
 We encourage you all to try to make your whole game, including your assets during the jam.
 Of course we understand that time is short and there are some great asset libraries online, especially for sound.
 We will leave it up to you how much you rely on those.
-Just make sure to obtain the rights and give credit when using assets created by someone else
+Just make sure to check copyright laws and give credit when using assets created by someone else.

 Yes, there are.
 Make sure to visit our Workshop page to find out online tutorials for many of the apps listed below!